German blood doping doctor sentenced to jail | DW | 15.01.2021

 The 42-year-old was convicted for doping athletes between 2011 and 2019.

-His patients included competitors at the 2018 Pyeongchang Winter Olympics, world championship events and cycling's Tour de France, violating pharmaceutical and doping laws, including one count of grievous injury.
+His patients included competitors at the 2018 Pyeongchang Winter Olympics, world championship events and cycling's Tour de France.
+He was convicted of violating pharmaceutical and doping laws, including one count of grievous injury.

 The court heard that the doctor had given doping transfusions to several athletes for years.